ocristian/mean/shapping up with angularjs/README.md

 ##### adding our product related directivies in a products.js file

-new module called store-product just for Product stuffs we create a
+new module called store-products only for Product stuffs
 ```javascript
   (function(){
     var app = angular.module('store-products', []);